 Only sealed, store bought items will be allowed.

-Any person wishing to attend a party will have to be on the student's enrollment sheet and must provide a photo identification to enter building.
+Anyone wanting to attend a party must be on the student's enrollment sheet and must show government issued photo identification.
+Names will not be added over the phone.
+Any changes to enrollment form must be done in person.